NoobAvaneesh/Music-Bot-with-Discord-Player/README.md

 * ?!playlist - Make or play a playlist made with the aajie bot.
 * ?!pause - Pauses the queue.
 * ?!resume - Resumes the queue.
-* ?!download - Download a YouTube video."
+* ?!download - Download a YouTube video.